Akshay-8445/RAG-Pipeline/README.md

-#Local RAG Pipeline with Ollama and ChromaDB
+#🤖Local RAG Pipeline with Ollama and ChromaDB
+---
 A local Retrieval-Augmented Generation (RAG) application that loads PDF documents, splits them into smaller chunks, creates embeddings with Ollama, stores the vectors in ChromaDB, retrieves relevant content, and generates document-based answers using Llama 3.1.

 Features